Eco-capitalism: Green consumption

 At the conception of the ideology, major theorists of eco-capitalism, Paul Hawken, Lester Brown, and Francis Cairncross, saw an opportunity to establish a different approach to environmentalism in a capitalist society.
-These theorists thought that not only producers but also consumers could shoulder the social responsibility of environmental restoration if "green technology, green taxes, green labeling, and eco-conscious shopping" existed.
+These theorists posited that consumers as well as producers could shoulder the social responsibility of environmental restoration if "green technology, green taxes, green labeling, and eco-conscious shopping" existed.
 The resulting "shopping our way to sustainability" mentality encouraged the development of organic farming, renewable energy, green certifications as well as other eco-friendly practices.

-A 2015 report from Nielsen lends credence to this theory.
+A 2015 report from the Nielsen Corporation lends credence to this theory.
 According to the report, consumers have more brand loyalty and are willing to pay higher prices for a product that is perceived as being sustainable.
 This is especially true among Millennials and Generation Z. These generations currently make up 48% of the global marketplace and still have not hit their peak spending levels.
 As these generations' preferences continue to shape how businesses operate and market themselves, they could drive a continued shift toward green consumption.

 According to the Annual Review of Environmental Resources, "the focus of policy makers, businesses, and researchers has mostly been on the latter (consuming differently), with relatively little attention paid to consuming less".
 A review of how to encourage sustainable consumption from the University of Surrey shows that, "Government policies send important signals to consumers about institutional goals and national priorities."
 Governments can pull a variety of levers to signal this including product, trading, building, media, and marketing standards.